When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Now, we're also watching very, very closely.

-And the schedule for this, thanks to our friend Jamie Dupree, is that around well, I guess it just probably is about happening right around now, they file cloture that Senator McConnell, the how the Senate uh majority leader will file cloture on Gorsuch.
+And the schedule for this, thanks to our friend Jamie Dupree, is that around, well, I guess it just probably is about happening right about now, they file cloture that Senator McConnell, the Senate majority leader, will file cloture on Gorsuch.

 Nobody's really covering it, though.